craigjperry2/mingo/README.md

 I haven't wrestled with making a binary artifact available in the context of an integration or end-to-end test yet.

+####  Milestone 5: Persist Data in a SQLite DB

+Not much to say about this milestone, it was about 10 lines of code.

 ---

 <b id="f1">1</b> I've chosen VSCode with the "gopls" language server.
 Here's a little cheat-sheet for the essential